LeilaEsmaeili/Last-version-of-prediction-of-diabetes-/README.md

 # Last-version-of-prediction-of-diabetes-

-The parameter optimization for the algorithms has been carried out using Optuna.
+The hyperparameters' optimization for the algorithms has been carried out using Optuna.